contao/docs/docs/dev/guides/dca.md

 $GLOBALS['TL_LANG']['MOD']['tl_parts'] = 'Parts';
 ```

 All other translations will go into files that have the same name as our data container table names.
-Contao **4.9** and up will
+Contao will
 automatically pull these translations for our fields if the translation key is the same as the field's key.
 There are also special
 translation keys like `new` which are used for the button that create a new data record.